-For the fourth year in a row, the top-of-the-line Smith Vantage won Editors' Choice.
+For the fifth year in a row, the top-of-the-line Smith Vantage wins Editors' Choice.
 Solid, stylish, modern, innovative and safety rated, the Vantage is the finest snow sports helmet on the market.
-Its easily adjustable Boa dial, adaptable ventilation system and tight construction make it an easy choice for any die-hard skier.
-The Vantage fit different shaped heads well, was comfortable all day long with no hot spots or pressure points and was all around a super-easy helmet to wear.
+Its easily adjustable Boa dial, adaptable ventilation system, and tight construction make it an easy choice for any die-hard skier.
+The Vantage fits different shaped heads well, is comfortable all day long with no hot spots or pressure points, and is all around a super-easy helmet to wear.
+Finally, because ultimately any ski helmet should be about protection first, the Vantage incorporates MIPS technology to manage the rotational aspect of an impact.
 With all the bells and whistles of the new Quantum but slightly less weight, the Vantage will maintain our selection as Editors' Choice.

 Read review: Smith Vantage

-The Best Buy Award goes to the Giro Ledge for accomplishing good-to-great scores at an excellent price.
+The Best Buy Award goes to the Giro Ledge for accomplishing good scores at an excellent price.
 Giro strikes this balance by creating a useful, simple, stylish ski helmet that is functional and affordable.
-Inspired by the skate/snowboard generation this helmet has simple, clean lines that achieve a rugged look.
+Inspired by the skate/snowboard generation, this helmet has simple, clean lines that achieve a rugged look.
 The helmet is comfortable and can be adjusted in size for layering on cold days, with removable ear pieces for the hottest spring skiing.
 Its construction is solid and doesn't feel like Giro sacrificed quality for the price tag.
 It is also available with MIPS technology for an extra $20.

 Read review: Giro Ledge